appbaseio/Docs/content/docs/reactivesearch/react/search/searchbox.md

 custom html markup for section title.

+#### size

 | Type | Optional |
 |------|----------|
 |  `number` |   Yes   |

-Maximum number of popular suggestions to return.
+Maximum number of index suggestions to return.
 Defaults to 5.

+#### index

 | Type | Optional |
 |------|----------|
 |  `string` |   Yes   |

-Index(es) from which to return the popular suggestions from.
+Index(es) from which to return the index suggestions from.
 Defaults to the entire cluster.

 <br/>